 - Provide skilled assistance by mobilizing capabilities within the participating Swedish authorities for specific questions.

-The organisation of the programme is designed to fit the 2030 Agenda for Sustainable Development and mostly the goals:
+The organisation of the programme was designed to fit the 2030 Agenda for Sustainable Development and mostly the goals:

 Swedish implementing partners

-The implementing partners are the Swedish Environmental Protection Agency, Swedish Meteorological and Hydrological Institute, Statistics Sweden, Swedish University of Agricultural Sciences, Swedish Energy Agency, and the National Board of Housing, Building and Planning.
+The implementing partners were the Swedish Environmental Protection Agency, Swedish Meteorological and Hydrological Institute, Statistics Sweden, Swedish University of Agricultural Sciences, Swedish Energy Agency, and the National Board of Housing, Building and Planning.